 The Domain you choose will be the entry point to all the OverOps Environments (service keys) under the Domain Initializer.
 For example: https://app.overops.com/saml/<domain> (the domain will usually be the company or company and business unit name, in lowercase letters)

 The Domain Initializer is the person who is the owner of the OverOps environments for the Domain and the users in this domain will get access to all the services that this user owns and also connected to.
-This scope is determined at the time of login.
+A user cannot get access to an environment which the Domain Initializer isn't its owner or if this environment has been removed.
+The scope of the domain is determined at the time of login.

-By default a user accessing a service under this domain after enabling SAML authentication will receive a Member role to each of the environments.
+By default a user accessing a service under this domain after enabling SAML authentication will receive a Member role to each of the environments, unless using SAML Groups attribute (described as follows) and specifically setting the permissions for the user.

 To help set up SAML for your organization please contact your OverOps Success Manager or our Customer Support.